St. Luke's Healthcare

 While aspirin and medications that contain it are safe for adults, you shouldn’t give them to children or teenagers to ease aches from the common cold.
 The St. Luke’s Healthcare team works with you to create an age-appropriate treatment plan for your or anyone in your family.

-If you have symptoms that might be from the common cold or the flu, call St. Luke’s Healthcare for an in-person or telehealth appointment, or request your visit online today.
+If you have symptoms that might be from the common cold or the flu, call St. Luke’s Healthcare for an appointment, or request your visit online today.